ozzafar/count_token/README.md

-# Discriminative Class Tokens for Text-to-Image Diffusion Models
+# Objects Count Optimization for Text-to-image Diffusion Models

-This is the repository that contains source code for the [Discriminative Class Tokens for Text-to-Image Diffusion Models website](https://vesteinn.github.io/disco/).
-The project source code can be found at  [https://github.com/idansc/discriminative_class_tokens](https://github.com/idansc/discriminative_class_tokens).
+This is the repository that contains source code for the [Objects Count Optimization for Text-to-image Diffusion Models website](https://ozzafar.github.io/disco/).
+The project source code can be found at  [https://github.com/ozzafar/discriminative_class_tokens_for_counting](https://github.com/ozzafar/discriminative_class_tokens_for_counting).

 If you find the work useful please cite:
 ```
-@article{2023disco,
-  author    = {Schwartz, Idan and Sn{\ae}bjarnarson, V{\'e}steinn and Chefer, Hila and Belongie, Serge and Wolf, Lior and Benaim, Sagie},
-  title     = {Discriminative Class Tokens for Text-to-Image Diffusion Models},
-  journal   = {ICCV},
-  year      = {2023},
-}
+TODO
 ```

 # Website License